julionc/awesome-shopify/readme.md

 ## Contributing

-If you want to contribute, please read the [contribution guidelines](https://github.com/julionc/awesome-shopify/blob/main/contributing.md).
+Contributions are welcome!
+Please read the [contribution guidelines](https://github.com/julionc/awesome-shopify/blob/main/contributing.md) first.

 Thanks to all [contributors](https://github.com/julionc/awesome-shopify/graphs/contributors) — you're awesome and this wouldn’t be possible without you! 🙌